This page describes different resource configurations for running Lumerical FDTD simulations for different use cases.

 It is possible to run a simulation job without using MPI.
 This is occasionally done when there are issues installing or running with MPI.
 Simulation speed should be very similar to the default configuration.

-To run without MPI, 'Edit' the default resource line and select 'Local Computer' as the 'Job launching preset'.
-Set 'Threads' to the number of cores on your computer.
+To run without MPI, Open 'Resources', select the resource line, 'Edit' and select 'Local Computer' as the 'Job launching preset'.
+Set 'Threads' to the number of cores available on your computer.